jwcorbett1/jwcorbett1/README.md

 # About Me

-I have a Bachelor of Arts in Philosophy, which has proven exactly as useful as everyone told me it would be.

-I work as a contractor for the North Carolina Department of Transportation.
+I have worked as a contractor for the North Carolina Department of Transportation for the last 10 years.

 My current duties include:
 * developing response plans for upcoming roadwork and special events,
-* maintaining three legacy database systems,
+* maintaining three legacy database systems in coordination with the NC Department of Information Technology,
-* creating reporting tools in Excel using Visual Basic and Power Query,
+* creating reporting tools in Excel using Visual Basic and Power Query which export data from said databases,
-* and designing, maintaining, and updating a shift update formatter written in HTML and Javascript.
+* and designing, maintaining, and updating a shift report formatter written in HTML and Javascript.

+I have a Bachelor of Arts in Philosophy, which has proven exactly as useful as everyone told me.